TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 ```

 ### Error
-If some error occurs right before rosrun, check you made below line as a comment('--') in the lua script of kinect.
+Please, check you made below line as a comment('--') in the lua script of kinect.
 depth_d['is_bigendian'] = 1
 ->
 --depth_d['is_bigendian'] = 1